 Intended outcomes and outputs

-Essentially, our intention is to move away from the deficit-based model (i.e. ‘something goes wrong which needs to be referred or fixed’) and acknowledge that simply knowing or being aware of something (e.g. work/life balance is an important part of university life) is not sufficient to change one’s behaviours and institutional culture.
-In other words, simply having ‘knowledge’ does not equal long-term and sustainable change.
-We intend to take a more proactive approach by creating a safe and transparent space for students to reflect, explore and discuss wellbeing-related issues and different study strategies.
-We would like to empower students to take an evidenced approach to their study and incorporate a range of wellness activities into their own learning journey.
+Essentially, our intention is to move away from the deficit-based model (i.e. ‘something goes wrong which needs to be referred or fixed’) and acknowledge that simply knowing or being aware of something (e.g. work/life balance is an important part of university life) is not sufficient to change individual behaviour or institutional change.
+In other words, simply 'having knowledge’ does not equal long-term and sustainable change.
+We intend to promote a more proactive approach by creating a safe and transparent space for students to reflect, explore and discuss wellbeing-related issues and different study strategies.
+We want to empower students to take an evidenced approach to their study and incorporate a range of wellness activities into their own learning journey.
 It is our aim that this proactive approach will help mitigate the ‘stigma around mental health’.
 To realise this initiative, there are three key areas of focus:

 Title